This post may contain affiliate links. Please read my disclosure policy.

 This paleo pancake batter couldn’t be more effortless to make – just combine the ingredients in your blender!
 The pancakes are fluffy and moist, bursting with pops of blueberries.
 They’re made from a combination of grain-free flours and eggs that give them a generous lift.

 A few years ago I made those 2 ingredient banana pancakes that everyone raved about.
 You know, the ones that you use just ripe bananas and eggs?
-I mean, they aren’t terrible.
-But they aren’t great.
+They aren’t terrible.….. but they aren’t great.
 More like a crepe than a pancake in my opinion.
 I’d rather eat a different gluten-free breakfast recipe.